 - MA in HRM – Part-Time

-- CIPD Diploma in Human Resource Management (People Management)
+- (CIPD) Diploma in Professional Human Resource Practice

-- CIPD Diploma in Organisational Learning and Development
+- (CIPD) Diploma in Professional Learning & Organisational Development

-Join an online or in-person information event to meet our team and ask any questions you have about our HRM courses.
+Join an information event to meet our team and ask any questions you have about our HRM courses.
 Visit our events page to register.